On particle Gibbs sampling: Definition of the particle Gibbs sampler

-The aim of this section is to derive the joint distribution of all the random variables generated in the course of the execution of an interacting particle algorithm that targets the Feynman-Kac path measures given in the previous section.
+The starting point in the definition of \cite{PMCMC}'s extended target distribution that admits \eqref{eq:invariant_dist} as its marginal is the joint distribution of all the random variables generated in the course of the execution of an (interacting) particle algorithm that targets the path measures given in \eqref{eq:invariant_dist}.
+We refer the reader to \cite{delMoral:book,CapMouRyd} for a review of particle algorithms that target Feynman--Kac path measures.

-The particle representation $\Qt^{N}(dz_{t})$ is the empirical measure defined as, for $t\geq0$,
+The particle representation $\mathbb{Q}_t^{N}(\mathrm{d}z_{t})$ is the empirical measure defined as, for $t\geq0$,

 where the particles $Z_{t}^{1:N}=(Z_{t}^{1},\ldots,Z_{t}^{N})$ are defined recursively as follows.
-First, $Z_{0}^{1:N}$ is obtained by sampling $N$ times independently from $m_{0}(x_{0})dx_{0}$.
+First, $Z_{0}^{1:N}$ is obtained by sampling $N$ times independently from $m_{0}(x_{0})\,\mathrm{d}x_{0}$.
 To progress from time $t$ to time $t+1$, $t\geq0$, the pair $(A_{t}^{1:N},Z_{t+1}^{1:N})$ is generated jointly from